Jahia/provisioning-tutorials/02-luxe-mariadb/README.md

 cd ~
 git clone https://github.com/Jahia/provisioning-tutorials.git
 cd provisioning-tutorials/02-digitall-mariadb
-docker-compose up --renew-anon-volumes
+docker compose up --renew-anon-volumes
 ```

 You will first see the MariaDB starting up, Jahia will then create the necessary tables and continue with its startup.

 ## After startup